Contracts Management and Practice

 What about after uni?

 This course is designed to prepare you for a rewarding career as a quantity surveyor.
-The role of a quantity surveyor is varied and challenging, as you help to shape the future built environment.
 You will graduate with a recognised qualification ready to take advantage of exciting opportunities either in the UK, or overseas in Asia, Europe, or the Middle East.

-Quantity surveying graduates can expect to work in a wide range of public and private sector organisations, including construction companies, project management consultancies, and government departments.
-Today, Salford's quantity surveying alumni can be found in roles at leading engineering and construction organisations, including Lend Lease, Kier, Laing O'Rourke, Gardiner and Theobald, and Balfour Beatty.
+Quantity surveying graduates secure roles in a wide range of public and private sector organisations, including construction companies, project management consultancies, and government departments.
+Today, our quantity surveying alumni can be found in roles at leading engineering and construction organisations, including Lend Lease, Kier, Laing O'Rourke, Gardiner and Theobald, and Balfour Beatty.

-- The University enjoys excellent links with the local, national and international architecture, engineering and construction industries.
-These networks provide context for your studies and inform curriculum development.
+- We have excellent links with the local, national and international architecture, engineering and construction industries.
+These networks provide context for your studies and help inform our curriculum development.

 What you need to know